 El Tiempo Cantina is perfect for two very different situations: a classic Tex-Mex feast with a big group, or a margarita-infused pregame to kick off your night out.
 Start with some queso and then order one of the huge parrillada fajita platters to share.
 There are multiple locations around town, but our favorite is the one on Washington Ave.
 Expect a crowd, and also a basket of fresh tortilla chips upon arrival.

 There are lots of Tex-Mex establishments in Houston, but The Original Ninfa’s on Navigation is legendary.
 Brief history lesson: it was opened in 1973 by “Mama” Ninfa Laurenzo, who is largely credited with making fajitas popular in Houston.
 For this, we thank her.
 The original downtown location is now run by a different restaurant group, but Ninfa’s legacy continues and their fajitas are as good as ever.
 Post up on their outdoor patio with a margarita and be sure to order extra flour tortillas.

-If you’re craving beer and bar “snacks” that include half a pig’s head, check out The Hay Merchant, Underbelly’s younger sibling and neighbor.
+If you’re craving beer and bar “snacks” that include half a pig’s head, check out The Hay Merchant.
 This spot has 80 beers on tap, alongside a very good burger, chicken fried steak, and that roasted pig’s head.